IanFinlayson/exploring-cs/chapter01.md

 *Elements* around 300 BCE.
 The algorithm was to find the greatest common divisor between two numbers.
 For example, the greatest common divisor of 12 and 30 is 6 because 6 is the biggest number that goes into both 12 and 30 evenly.
-We\'ll take a look at Euclid\'s algorithm in Chapter 6.
+We'll take a look at Euclid's algorithm in Chapter 6.

 ![Euclid](images/euclid.jpg)

 Other mathematicians devised algorithms for solving other problems, such as adding, multiplying, factorizing, finding roots of equations, etc.
-The word \"algorithm\" itself comes from the name of Muḥammad ibn Mūsā al-Khwārizmī, a Persian mathematician who wrote on algorithms for solving algebra and arithmetic problems.
-The word \"algebra\" also comes from the title of one of al-Khwārizmī\'s books.
+The word "algorithm" itself comes from the name of Muḥammad ibn Mūsā al-Khwārizmī, a Persian mathematician who wrote on algorithms for solving algebra and arithmetic problems.
+The word "algebra" also comes from the title of one of al-Khwārizmī's books.

 ![Al-Khwarizmi (© Yunuskhuja Tuygunkhujaev, Wikimedia Commons, CC BY-SA 4.0)](images/alhhwarizmi.jpg)